High North (Worthington Mall)

 - Reconfiguration of the access drives adjacent to the east and west sides of the building.

-- Phase I will also include removal of the westernmost section of the existing retail.
+- Phase I will also include the removal of the westernmost section of the existing retail.

 Phase II plans include a 6-story Class A office/mixed-use building on the southern portion of the site.
 This height is reduced from the originally proposed 10-story request.
 The building would have a maximum height of 4-stories within the first 100-feet of W. Wilson Bridge Rd. with the remaining height stepped back from the roadway.
 This reduction in height addressed staff comments and comments from the community concerning the height.
 The 10-story hotel/residential/mixed-use building has been removed from the proposal.